-For far too long New Mexico has been at or near the bottom on the list for child well being and educational outcomes.
-By no means do we want to deny or minimize this data, but we also know there is a lot that our communities have to offer.
-By implementing a community school strategy into public schools - we intentionally align resources, educational opportunities, out of school programming, and community needs and strengths into the educational experience.
+For far too long, New Mexico has been at or near the bottom of the list for child well-being and educational outcomes in the nation. [i] [ii] [iii] By no means do we want to deny or minimize this data, but we also know there is a lot that our communities have to offer.
+By implementing a community school strategy in public schools, we intentionally align resources, educational opportunities, out-of-school programming, and community needs and strengths into the educational experience.

-[Governor Michelle Lujan Grisham and the Legislature have seen the positive impact that community schools can have in our state, and have prioritized and expanded opportunities for school districts and individual schools to bring the community school strategy to their community.
-Currently there are 80?
-Community schools in New Mexico, with 51 of them existing in Albuquerque Public School District, with the ABC Community School Partnership serving as the lead partner agency aligning the system level resources and policies to further equip the democracy of the public schools by bringing in voice from students, teachers, business leaders and the local community.]
+Governor Michelle Lujan Grisham and the New Mexico State Legislature have seen the positive impact that community schools can have in our state and have prioritized and expanded opportunities for school districts and individual schools to bring the community school strategy to their community. [vii] As of the 2023-2024 school year, there are 91 community schools in New Mexico, with 77 of them existing in Albuquerque Public School District, [viii] with ABC Community School Partnership serving as the lead partner agency aligning the system-level resources and policies to further equip the democracy of the public schools by bringing in voice from students, teachers, business leaders, and the local community.

-A Community School is both A Place and a Set of Partnerships between a school and other community resources.
-Its integrated focus on academics, services, supports, and opportunities leads to improved student learning, stronger families and healthier communities.
+A community school is both a place and a set of partnerships between a school and other community resources.
+Its integrated focus on academics, services, supports, and opportunities leads to improved student learning, stronger families, and healthier communities. [ix]